Water filter - How to choose a drinking water filter?

 - Choosing a cheap and uncertified water filter from an unknown or unverified brand;

-Properly selected water filter and depth filtration:
+A properly chosen water filter and in-depth filtration:

 - Protects health;